 There seems to be a preconceived notion that personal style is, or rather should be, confined by a set in stone set of rules that dictates what one should be wearing at any given time or place.
 While clothing most definitely portrays one’s vision and individuality, I find it limiting, restrictive even, to assume an immutable image for any individual – if style is in fact one of the purest reflections of personality, isn’t it only natural to expect as many variations as the mood swings and daily alterations human psyche entails?

-I’ve been dwelling on this issue out of personal experience for some time now…it seems our peers are quite trigger happy when it comes to labelling people according to their personal style, inherently developing a stereotypical notion of how they are expected to look, regardless of time or occasion.
-If to some extent this behaviour is a natural consequence of human nature, to another it dictates a most underwhelming understanding of one’s complex personality and sense of style.
-Mind you, this reflection on the subject far transcends the concept of clothing suitability to specific places and occasions: it addresses our behaviour as social and individual beings.
+I’ve been dwelling on this issue out of my personal experience for some time now…it seems our peers are quite trigger-happy when it comes to labeling people according to their personal style, inherently developing a stereotypical notion of how they are expected to look, regardless of time or occasion.
+If to some extent this behavior is a natural consequence of human nature, to another it dictates a most underwhelming understanding of one’s complex personality and sense of style.
+Mind you, this reflection on the subject far transcends the concept of clothing suitability to specific places and occasions: it addresses our behavior as social and individual beings.

 What’s your opinion on the subject?